brendansparrow/tao/src/index.md

 accomplishes without a plan.<br />
 Its net covers the whole universe.<br />
 And though its meshes are wide,<br />
-it doesn't let a thing slip through.
+it doesn&rsquo;t let a thing slip through.

 ### 74 <a id="section-74"></a>
 If you realize that all things change,<br />
 there is nothing you will try to hold on to.<br />
-If you aren't afraid of dying,<br />
+If you aren&rsquo;t afraid of dying,<br />
-there is nothing you can't achieve.<br />
+there is nothing you can&rsquo;t achieve.<br />
 Trying to control the future<br />
-is like trying to take the master carpenter's place.<br />
+is like trying to take the master carpenter&rsquo;s place.<br />
-When you handle the master carpenter's tools,<br />
+When you handle the master carpenter&rsquo;s tools,<br />
-chances are that you'll cut your hand.
+chances are that you&rsquo;ll cut your hand.

 ### 75 <a id="section-75"></a>
 When taxes are too high,<br />
 people go hungry.<br />
 When the government is too intrusive,<br />
 people lose their spirit.<br />
-Act for the people's benefit.<br />
+Act for the people&rsquo;s benefit.<br />
 Trust them; leave them alone.

 ### 76 <a id="section-76"></a>